ghadjiyiannis/HTTPLite/README.md

 4. Make the file "httpd/not_readable.html" not readable.
 How to do this will depend on your system.
 If this file is readable then the corresopnding FileUtilTest will fail, as well as the test for a 403 Forbdden response.
 5. Run the AllTests Junit test suite (either through maven or by invoking a different runner)
 6. Bring up the root page in a browser and navigate around.

+NOTE: Some of the tests check the length of file.
+This can vary depending on how you have git configured (CRLF convention).
+If the tests fail only where they check file lengths, you may want to switch your CRLF settings